 Recent publications and conference presentations

 Kate is carrying out an interdisciplinary, collaborative PhD project with MCYS and the Manchester Secondary Pupil Referral Unit.
-Her research uses arts-based methods and Critical Discourse Analysis to explore the language of school exclsuion from various perspectives.
-More details to follow.
+Her research uses arts-based methods and Critical Discourse Analysis to explore the language of school exclusion from various perspectives.